SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 * Display  the  first  15  lines  of  the  file  - `head`
 * Display  it  last  15  lines  - `tail`
 * Count  the  number  of  line - `wc`
-* Sort the lines using the second field (subject  id) by alphabetical order, ascending then descending   - `csort`
 * Sort lines by e‐value (ascending) and by “alignment length” (descending) - `csort`
 * Extract the first 4 fields - `cut`
 * Extract query id, subject id, evalue, alignment length `cut`